Muukid/muTrueType/README.md

 The contents of a pointer and result pair for information not included in the load flags are undefined.

-## The `muttDirectory` struct
+Note that if the directory fails to load, the entire loading function fails, and what went wrong is returned in the loading function; this is why there is no respective result for the member `directory`.

+## Directory information

 The struct `muttDirectory` is used to list all of the tables provided by a TrueType font.
-It is stored in the struct `muttFont`, and is similar to TrueType's table directory.
+It is stored in the struct `muttFont` as `muttFont->directory`, and is similar to TrueType's table directory.
+It is loaded permanently with the flag `MUTT_LOAD_DIRECTORY`.

 Its members are: